-Since for a torque we have $T = \dot{\Omega} \times S$ , the dipole field of a large rotating mass with angular momentum J yields a second effect.
+A second effect of gravitomagnetism is the following.
+Since for a torque we have T = $\dot{\Omega} \times S$ , the dipole field of a large rotating mass with angular momentum J has an effect on orbiting masses.
 An orbiting mass will experience precession of its orbital plane.
-Seen from infinity one gets, for an orbit with semimajor axis a and eccentricity e, which is the prediction of Lense and Thirring.\ The effect is extremely small, giving an angle change of only 8 " per orbit for a satellite near the surface of the Earth.
+Seen Challenge 263 ny from infinity we get, for an orbit with semimajor axis a and eccentricity e, which is the prediction of Lense and Thirring.\ The effect - analogous to spin-spin coupling in atoms - is extremely small, giving an angle change of only 8" per orbit for a satellite near the surface of the Earth.
 This explains the difficulties and controversies around such Earth-bound experiments.
-The effect is much larger in pulsar systems.
+As mentioned above, the effect is much larger in pulsar

-As a third effect of gravitomagnetism, a rotating mass leads to the precession of the periastron.
+As a third effect of gravitomagnetism, not mentioned yet, a rotating mass leads to an additional precession of the periastron.
 This is a similar effect to the one produced by space curvature on orbiting masses even if the central body does not rotate.
 The rotation just reduces the precession due to space-time curvature.
 This effect has been fully confirmed for the famous binary pulsar PSR 1913+16, discovered in 1974, as well as for the 'real' double pulsar PSR J0737-3039, discovered in 2003.
-This latter system shows a periastron precession of 16.9°/a, the largest value observed so far.
+This latter system shows a periastron precession Ref.
+174 of 16.9°/a, the largest value observed so far.